dvlab-research/PFENet/README.md

   author={Tian, Zhuotao and Zhao, Hengshuang and Shu, Michelle and Yang, Zhicheng and Li, Ruiyu and Jia, Jiaya}, journal={TPAMI}, year={2020}
 }

+@InProceedings{peng2023hierarchical,
+  title={Hierarchical Dense Correlation Distillation for Few-Shot Segmentation}, author={Peng, Bohao and Tian, Zhuotao and Wu, Xiaoyang and Wang, Chenyao and Liu, Shu and Su, Jingyong and Jia, Jiaya}, journal={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2023}
+}

+@InProceedings{tian2022gfsseg,
+    title={Generalized Few-shot Semantic Segmentation},
+    author={Zhuotao Tian and Xin Lai and Li Jiang and Shu Liu and Michelle Shu and Hengshuang Zhao and Jiaya Jia}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
+}
 ```